New Torbay Local Plan - 'A landscape for success: The Plan for Torbay - 2012 to 2032 and beyond'

 - Ongoing engagement with Torbay’s three Neighbourhood Forums, the Planning Inspectorate, Neighbouring Councils and other bodies.

 Details of documents published on 24 February 2014 are as follows:

 - Regulation 18 Plan Preparation: Statement of Consultation and Engagement

 - Local Plan Proposed Submission Documents Price List

-The Local Plan and associated Sustainability Appraisal, Habitats Regulations Assessment documents and a statement of consultation so far, can also be viewed or downloaded via the Council’s Online Consultation Portal free of charge.
+The Local Plan, together with associated Sustainability Appraisal, Habitats Regulations Assessment and Statement of Consultation documents, can also be viewed or downloaded free of charge via the Council’s Online Consultation Portal .
 The interactive Policies Map is also available online, with PDF downloads available at the top of the map page.

-Paper copies of Local Plan documents may be purchased from Spatial Planning at Electric House, Torquay.
+Paper copies of Local Plan documents may be purchased from Spatial Planning at Electric House, Castle Circus, Torquay, TQ1 3DR.

 The Plan sets out five aspirations for balanced and sustainable growth: